TobbyEchonga/FoodpriceAppplication/README.md

 # FoodpriceAppplication
-This is  a mobile application documentation of a farm to consumer project
+This is documentation for android mobile application documentation of a farm to consumer application.
+The farmers can upload their foods and location for the consumers to buy or search.